promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0937`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0938`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/countr
+✅ Merged PR #203 in countr/countr
 ✨ Pushed 2 commits to biaw/kai-bot
 ✨ Pushed 2 commits to countr/website
 ✅ Merged PR #13 in countr/website